dhruvilk/CS673/README.md

 ## You did a whole team relative size estimating activity.
 You documented the name of the activity in your README.
+Team Relative Size Estimating Activity - Dawn of the First Day